-Most life insurance companies understand that anyone over the age of 75 will probably have some chronic health condition.
-These companies are typically willing to accept diabetes, high blood pressure, and even some cardiac health conditions.
-If you have one or more chronic health conditions, it is best to discuss your health conditions with an insurance agent to find the best policy.
+Most life insurance companies understand that seniors usually have chronic health conditions.
+Many companies accept diabetes, high blood pressure, and even some cardiac health conditions.
+If you have one or more chronic health conditions, discussing them with an insurance agent to find the best policy is best.

-Selecting A Life Insurance Policy For Elderly Over 75
+Selecting A Life Insurance Policy For an Elderly Over 75

-You may discover you don’t need as much coverage as you thought which can help keep the premiums down.
-There are some common costs to consider when choosing a coverage amount.
+You may not need as much coverage as you thought, which can help keep the premiums down.

 Depending on the type of funeral you want, burial costs can start at $500 and go up.
-The average cost of a full funeral today is almost $10,000.
-It may be possible to purchase a funeral expenses life insurance plan that will cover most of the funeral and burial expenses.
-It is recommended that the minimum amount of coverage for this type of plan be no less than $9,000.
+The average cost of a traditional funeral today is $10,000.
+It may be possible to purchase a funeral expenses life insurance plan covering most of the funeral and burial expenses.
+The minimum coverage for this type of plan is recommended to be no less than $9,000.

 What to do when you have debt?

 If you have any debt, factor this amount into your life insurance coverage amount.
 You don’t want to leave your debt for your family to pay.
-You may have a mortgage, car loan or other types of debt.
-Purchase a life insurance policy with a payout large enough to completely pay off any debts you owe.
-If you live a long time and your debts decrease, any excess life insurance monies will be passed to your designated beneficiaries.
+You may have a mortgage, car loan, or other types of debt.
+Purchase a life insurance policy with a payout large enough to cover any debts you owe.
+Excess life insurance monies will be passed to your designated beneficiaries if you live long and your debts decrease.

 Calculating the face value or death benefit…

 Term life insurance is a good choice if you need to keep premiums down.
-If the coverage amount of the policy is less than $50,000 it is usually quite easy for a senior over age 75 to find an affordable policy.
+If the policy’s coverage amount is less than $50,000, it is usually relatively easy for a senior over age 75 to find an affordable policy.

 Choosing An Insurance Provider

-When it comes to choosing an insurance company, most people go with the company that provides their homeowners or car insurance.
-While you should certainly get a quote from them, it is also a good idea to shop around.
+When choosing an insurance company, most people choose the company that provides their home or car insurance.
+While you should certainly get a quote from them, shopping around is also a good idea.